 In some cases, the Quest and Rift versions of a game like Star Trek Bridge Crew are sold as a single cross-buy purchase.
 If it happens to be on sale in one store, you can save some money and still be able to play it on Quest 2!

-The Oculus Quest 2 128GB model offers more than enough space for most users while selling you the best overall headset at a very wallet-friendly price.
+The Meta Quest 2 128GB model offers more than enough space for most users while selling you the best overall headset at a very wallet-friendly price.

 Best VR Headset for PC: Valve Index